Bermagui, New South Wales: Facilities

 Bermagui Public School is a primary school, which has taught local Aboriginal languages, the Dhurga and Djiringanj languages, and associated cultures since 2019.

+Bermagui has a local post, Bermagui Local Post, operating within the town.

 In the arts

-Zane Grey filmed part of his shark film White Death (1936) and wrote the storyline for Rangler River (1936) while camped at Bermagui.
+Zane Grey filmed part of his shark film White Death (1936) and wrote the storyline for Rangle River (1936) while camped at Bermagui.
 His book of his game fishing adventures here An American Angler in Australia was published in 1937.
 He also worked on his epic Australian Western novel Wildness Trek while in Bermagui, which was not published until after his death in 1944.

-During the 1940s and 1950s, detective writer Arthur Upfield lived in the town and made it the setting for one of his novels, The Mystery of Swordfish Reef.
+During the 1950s, detective writer Arthur Upfield lived in the town and made it the setting for one of his novels, The Mystery of Swordfish Reef.

 Dorothy Hewett (author and well known feminist and communist) wrote her gothic love story Neap Tide (1999) set in the fictional town of "Zane" while camped at Umbi Gumbi, Cuttagee to the south of Bermagui.